Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 • Consult the education institution named in the Education, Health and Care Plan.

-Where, following the consultation, Slough Children First decides to cease to maintain the Education, Health and Care Plan, it must notify the child/ young person/parent, the institution named in the Education, Health and Care Plan and the responsible ICB of that decision.
+Where, following the consultation, Slough Borough Council decides to cease to maintain the Education, Health and Care Plan, it must notify the child/ young person/parent, the institution named in the Education, Health and Care Plan and the responsible ICB of that decision.
 Slough Children First must also notify the child/ young person/parent of their right to appeal that decision and the time limit for doing so, of the requirement for them to consider mediation should they wish to appeal, and the availability of information, advice and support, and disagreement resolution services.

 Support should generally cease at the end of the academic year, to allow young people to complete their programme of study.
 In the case of a young person who reaches their 25th birthday before their course has ended, the Education, Health and Care Plan can be maintained until the end of the academic year in which they turn 25, (or the day the apprenticeship or course ends, or the day before their 26th birthday if later).
 It is important that a child or young person's exit from an Education, Health and Care Plan is planned carefully, to support smooth transitions and effective preparation for adulthood.